jacopouggeri/fern/README.md

-# Fern: Redefining Digital Academic Publishing
+# Fern: Redefining Digital Academic Articles

 As the digital landscape evolved, academic publishing remained, to a large extent, stagnant.
 Fern is our endeavor to change that.